mhakman/osx-cocoa-odbc/readme.markdown

 Odbc framework is Cocoa framework providing access to ODBC databases.
 It works on top of iODBC framework which is a low level C-oriented framework of ODBC routines that follow ODBC specification.
 The framework includes also an experimental Cocoa Core Data Persistent Store for Odbc.
-It hass been tested with IBM DB2, Mimer SQL, MySQL, Oracle, PostgreSQL and SQLite.
+It has been tested with IBM DB2, Mimer SQL, MySQL, Oracle, PostgreSQL and SQLite.

 ODBC framework consists of a number of classes.
 Currently only OdbcConnection,